muratkeremozcan/cctdd/ch18-suspense-errBoundary-concurrency/suspense-errBoundary-concurrency.md

 We wrapped the component test mount in the fashion the root app is wrapped by `ErrorBoundary` & `Suspense`.
 We took advantage of `cy.clock` , `cy.tick` and turned off test failure on expected error throws (Green 4).

 We improved the component test to check for the spinner.
-We covered the network error case for `DELETE` in a ui-integration test since it is aware of a state that can trigger a back-end modification.
+Similar to the `POST` request error case, we covered the network error case for `DELETE` in a ui-integration test since it is aware of a state that can trigger a back-end modification, but doesn't necessarily have to receive a 500 response from a real network to render the error (Refactor 4).

 <br />